SavinaRoja/SavinaRoja.github.io/_posts/2016-01-11-haskell-meets-the-central-dogma.md

 complementRNABase 'C' = 'G'
 complementRNABase 'G' = 'C'
 complementRNABase 'U' = 'A'
 complementRNABase  x  =  x  -- do not change unexpected characters

 complementRNA :: RNASeq -> RNASeq
 complementRNA s = map complementRNABase s
 {% endhighlight%}

 These examples leverage pattern matching on their input.
-Note that we also have the option of writing it with guards but I don't favor guards for mere pattern matching.
-Regardless, here's `complementDNABase` using guards just to demonstrate:
+Note that we also have the option of writing it with guards, though I don't prefer guard syntax for pattern matching.
+Here's `complementDNABase` using guards just to demonstrate:

 {% highlight haskell %}
 complementDNABase :: DNABase -> DNABase